pytask-dev/pytask/docs/source/tutorials/debugging.md

 ## Post-mortem debugger

-Using {confval}`pytask build --pdb` enables the post-mortem debugger.
+Using {option}`pytask build --pdb` enables the post-mortem debugger.
 Whenever an exception is raised inside a task, the prompt will enter the debugger enabling you to find out the cause of the exception.